canonical/observability/decision-records/2025-03-20--node-exporter-otelcol-adr.md

 This alternative follows the concept: *"Everytime we relate the subordinate charm to a principal, new instances of the `otelcol` + `node-exporter` binaries are installed and operated."*

-Although this alternative is quite simple in terms of the modification of the [`opentelemetry-collector-snap`](https://github.com/canonical/opentelemetry-collector-snap), we should also modify the snap name (and the charm name?) since it won't be only `otelcol`.
-It will be `otelcol` + `node-exporter`.
-Say for instance: `cos-collector`.

 ```mermaid